Isabella Skea: Career

-Upon completion of her training, she returned to Aberdeen in 1868 where she became Girls' Head of East Parish Sessional School (this would later be known as St Paul Street Elementary School).
+Upon completion of her training, Skea returned to Aberdeen in 1868 where she became Girls' Head of East Parish Sessional School (this would later be known as St Paul Street Elementary School).
 Then, when the school expanded in 1896, Skea became the overall Headteacher, the first female head of a large (1,000 pupils) mixed-sex boarding school.
 She stayed in this role until her retirement from the Aberdeen Board in 1908.

 Skea was particularly interested in the development of school libraries and opposed teachers receiving payments related to results, deeming the practice educationally unsound.
 The results achieved by pupils in her charge, however, caused her to be one of the highest paid teachers in Aberdeen by the 1870s.

 In the 1880s, she campaigned for university education for women, and wrote a series of textbooks entitled the 'Combined Class Series'.

 In the 1890s, she campaigned for better pay and pension rights for women teachers and supported the introduction of 'fresh air' holidays for children living in Aberdeen's slum areas.

 Skea was the fifth woman ever to become a Fellow of the Educational Institute of Scotland (EIS) union, the oldest teacher's trade union in the world.
 The Annual Congress of the Educational Institute of Scotland was held in Aberdeen in 1896.
 Skea read the final paper of the congress entitled 'The Status of Women in Teaching'.

 She stated there were three things which women teachers needed to agitate for until they got them: